 - Don’t impulse buy.
 Think about it for a week and check if it fits in your budget.

-- Don’t carry your credit and debit cards around and be tempted – leave them at home and just take the amount of cash you want to spend.
+- Leave your credit and debit cards at home to avoid temptation – just take the cash you want to spend.

 - Don’t go window shopping or buy magazines full of things you can’t afford.